andreacfromtheapp/chuck-nvim/README.md

 ### ChuckRemoveShreds

-Prompts the user for a shred number, then removes that shred from the ChucK VM.
+Prompts the user for shred(s) number(s), then removes them from ChucK.

 > [!TIP]
 > To remove multiple shreds, enter all the numbers separated by spaces.

 ### ChuckReplaceShred

-Prompts the user for a shred number, then replaces that shred with the active buffer.
+Prompts the user for a shred number, then replaces it with the active buffer.

 > [!NOTE]
-> This assumes you know the number of the shred you want to replace with the
+> You need to know the number of the shred you want to replace.
-> current and saved buffer.

 ### ChuckClearShreds